 As a believer I do not ask the ungodly for advice or take my stand with them.
 That is, there is knowledge the ungodly have that is of value but only if it agrees with the word of God and understood with the attitude of God.
 I am not to share the same attitude or outlook on life as the ungodly because it is hostile to God.
 On a personal note, having walked with the wicked and stood with the sinners, I know where it leads.

 Galatians 5:19 KJV Now the works of the flesh are manifest, which are these; Adultery, fornication, uncleanness, lasciviousness, 20 Idolatry, witchcraft, hatred, variance, emulations, wrath, strife, seditions, heresies, 21 Envyings, murders, drunkenness, revellings, and such like: of the which I tell you before, as I have also told you in time past, that they which do such things shall not inherit the kingdom of God.

 So, we as believers are not to stand, that is agree, with the actions, attitudes, or words of the ungodly.
 We are now re-created in Christ Jesus (Ephesians 2) and we are a new person on the inside (2 Corinthians 5:17).

 It is important because sinners carry guilt and shame which stops them from having true joy and peace.
 They are ever chasing the elusive happiness.
 Why, because they have no part in inheriting “the kingdom of God.”

-Romans 14:17 For the kingdom of God is not a matter of eating and drinking but of righteousness and peace and joy in the Holy Spirit.
+Romans 14:17 KJV For the kingdom of God is not meat and drink; but righteousness, and peace, and joy in the Holy Ghost.

 When believers follow the ways of the world, their view of sin softens which leads to compromise.
 So when does unacceptable become not that bad.
 At this point we no longer “hate all sin” (Psalm 97:10) and we no longer look to Christ to set all standards.